-At times, in addition to our regular homework schedule, there may be work that needs to be completed at home as a result of ILP work.
+At times, in addition to our regular homework schedule there may be work that needs to be completed at home as a result of ILP work.
 This will be sent home with your child.
-If you feel further support or explanation is needed to enable you to support your child in completing the work, please come and speak to the class teacher or our SENDCO: we will happily explain and support you at any time.
+If you feel further support or explanation is needed to enable you to support your child in completing the work, please come and speak to the class teacher or one of our two SENDCOs; we will happily explain and support you at any time.